scalawithcats/scala-with-cats/src/pages/codata/data-codata.md

 ## Relating Data and Codata

-In this section we'll explore the relationship between data and codata, and in paritcular converting one to the other.
+In this section we'll explore the relationship between data and codata, and in particular converting one to the other.
 We'll look at it in two ways: firstly a very surface-level relationship between the two, and then a deep connection via `fold`.

 Remember that data is a sum of products, where the products are constructors and we can view constructors as functions.
 So we can view data as a sum of functions.
 Meanwhile, codata is a product of functions.
 We can easily make a direct correspondence between the functions-as-constructors and the functions in codata.
 What about the difference between the sum and the product that remains.
 Well, when we have a product of functions we only call one at any point in our code.
 So the logical or is in the choice of function to call.